|

 62. Be the best drummer alive!
 Eat,

-sleep, and breathe drums!!
-Let nothing stand in your way!
+sleep, and breathe drums!
+Work hard and let nothing stand in

 63. Tumbao is a standard timekeeping